tschm/.config-templates/README.md

 ### Using build-extras.sh

-Create a file `.github/scripts/build-extras.sh` in your repository to install system packages or dependencies:
+Create a file `.github/scripts/customisations/build-extras.sh` in your repository to install system packages or dependencies (this repository uses a dedicated `customisations` folder for repo-specific scripts):
 ```bash
 #!/bin/bash
 set -euo pipefail